≈

 The mutation coverage goal analyses all classes in the codebase that match the target tests and target classes filters.

-It can be run directly from the commandline
+It can be run directly from the command-line

-mvn org.pitest:pitest-maven:mutationCoverage
+mvn test-compile org.pitest:pitest-maven:mutationCoverage

 This will output an html report to target/pit-reports/YYYYMMDDHHMI.